JoeMuldowney/JoeMuldowney/README.md

 👋 Hi, I’m Joe Muldowney

 👀 About Me:
-I'm a software developer and engineer with a passion for creating innovative solutions.
+I'm a software engineer with a passion for creating innovative solutions.
 I thrive on tackling complex challenges and constantly expanding my skills in the ever-evolving world of technology.

 🌱 Current Learning Focus:
 I'm actively learning and experimenting with C++, data structures and algorithms, artificial intelligence, and delving into the low-level aspects of computing through MIPS Assembly Language.
 This exploration not only enhances my understanding of computer architecture but also fuels my enthusiasm for tackling diverse challenges in software development.